-Before installing, servicing, or adjusting the belt cleaner, turn off and lockout / tagout / blockout / testout all energy sources to the conveyor and conveyor accessories according to ANSI standards.
+Before installing, servicing, or adjusting the belt cleaner, turn off and lockout / tagout / blockout / testout all energy sources to the conveyor and conveyor accessories according to ANSI standards or country specific safety standards (DIN, ISO, etc.).
 Failure to do so could result in serious injury or death.

 If this equipment will be installed in an enclosed area, test the gas level or dust content before using a cutting torch or welding.
 Using a torch or welding in an area with gas or dust may cause an explosion resulting in serious injury or death.
-Follow local confined space procedures.
+Follow local and customer confined space procedures